-A Brief History of GSI
+A Brief History of CPJ

 The seeds of the Lawrence D. Starr Global Studies Institute at the University of Saint Mary grew from discussions among Dr. Martin Stack, Dr. Randy Scott, and Dr. Sandra Van Hoose in 2002.
 Stack and Scott had proposed a global studies major, drawing on multiple disciplines at USM.
 Van Hoose proposed the creation of an “internationally-focused center” in tandem with the new major, which prompted Stack and Scott to develop conceptual frameworks for both the global studies major and the Global Studies Institute.